 The City of Bellevue has created a new forum through which Eastside businesses can enhance their efforts toward emission reductions, cost savings and positive social impact.
 The Eastside Sustainable Business Alliance (ESBA) is a fusion of regional businesses, small and large, achieving more sustainable operations and positive community impacts.
 ESBA provides benefits to its partners, including technical tools, idea-sharing, marketing opportunities, events, roundtables, expert advice and best practices.

 City of Bellevue owns and operates 22 electric vehicle charging stations throughout the city, 16 of which are available for public use.
 These stations, and over 75 others at commercial locations across Bellevue, are helping to significantly reduce oil consumption, greenhouse gas and other harmful emissions while saving residents money.
 Watch the short video Driving the EVolution to learn more about how the city is promoting this technology.

 Steady expansion of the Carbon Yeti Conservation Campaign, targeting youth and encouraging citizens to reduce their carbon footprint.

 Traffic Signal Lighting

 By replacing incandescent light bulbs with light emitting diodes (LEDs) in most of Bellevue's traffic signals, the Transportation Department has cut annual energy costs by over $188,000 and carbon dioxide emissions by nearly 1,000 metric tons in 2010.
-The financial and environmental savings are set to increase, as LEDs will be installed in all traffic signals by 2012, LED street lighting projects are becoming more prevalent, and technology is rapidly improving.
+All traffic signals were converted by 2013, but environmental and cost savings are set to increase as LED street lighting projects are becoming more prevalent and technology is rapidly improving.